Constructing Confidence Intervals In Exercises 13–24, assume the ... | Channels for Pearson+

 Textbook Question

-Constructing Confidence Intervals In Exercises 13–24, assume the sample is from a normally distributed population and construct the indicated confidence intervals for (b) the population standard deviation σ.
-Interpret the results.

-Car Batteries The reserve capacities (in hours) of 18 randomly selected automotive batteries have a sample standard deviation of 0.25 hour.
+Volleyball The numbers of service aces scored by 15 teams randomly selected from the top 50 NCAA Division I Women’s Volleyball teams for the 2021 season have a sample standard deviation of 26.1.
 Use an 80% level of confidence.
+(Source: National Collegiate Athletic Association)

 Verified video answer for a similar problem: